goessl/Matrix-MatrixGeneric/README.md

 ## Getting Started

-Simply download this repository and add it to your project!
+Simply download this repository and add it to your project as a new package!
 Done!

 ## TODO